ubports/docs.ubports.com/userguide/dailyuse/waydroid.rst

 - To uninstall apps from the Ubuntu Touch device, run ``adb uninstall [APP_ID]`` from your computer::

-    adb shell # connect from your computer to your Ubuntu Touch device, you can also simply open de terminal app on your Ubuntu Touch device waydroid app remove [APP_ID] # you can find the APP_ID by using waydroid app list exit
+    adb shell # Connect to your Ubuntu Touch device.
+You can also simply open the terminal app on your device. waydroid app remove [APP_ID] # you can find the APP_ID by using 'waydroid app list' exit

 - Done!
 You might have to pull down from the app list for the new Android apps to show up.